 - An on-site veterinary clinic staffed by experts from the UF College of Veterinary Medicine

-- State-of-the-art fitness center with a full-time director, a UF alumnus and student interns from the College of Health and Human Performance
+- State-of-the-art fitness center with a full-time director, various instructors, staff assistants and student interns from the UF College of Health and Human Performance

 We also have a unique partnership with the University of Florida Health System, the region’s most comprehensive academic health center, which encompasses hospitals, physician practices, colleges, centers, institutes, programs and services across northeast and north-central Florida.
 Through extensive collaboration with UF Health experts and leaders, the Oak Hammock Advantage Program was created.
 This program – open to any resident at Oak Hammock at no additional cost – provides residents with access to world-renowned physicians, expedited access to outpatient services and appointments, nurse liaison services for inpatient stays and numerous fitness and wellness programs.